On the EP All My Lovin’ on Clarion by Western Australian singer, songwriter, radio announcer and TV compere, real name John De Jong (b.1947).

-Although his own hits (Step Back, Cara-Lyn, Kiss Me Now) were written by others, Johnny Young’s main claim to pop fame internationally is for having written the Russell Morris classic The Real Thing.
-See also The Star, recorded by Ross D. Wylie and by Herman’s Hermits.
+Although his own hits (Step Back, Cara-Lyn, Kiss Me Now) were written by others, Young’s main claim to pop fame internationally is for having written the Russell Morris classic The Real Thing.
+See also his composition The Star, recorded by Ross D. Wylie and by Herman’s Hermits.

 It was the 1964 EP All My Loving that charted: details at DM’s Beatles Site.

-Ross Clement lists nearly 30 versions of All My Loving at his Beatles covers page (though not Johnny Young’s), and no doubt there are others.
+See the huge list of versions of All My Loving at this Beatles Covers site.
 Among the less obscure artists are Annette Funicello, The Hollyridge Strings, Herb Alpert, Count Basie, The Brothers Four, Sonny Curtis, Duke Ellington, Matt Monro, The Sandpipers, Jimmy Tarbuck, Max Bygraves, and Frank Sinatra.